Azure/eno/docs/api.md

 - eno.azure.io/disable-updates: Ensure that the resource exists but never update it.
 Useful for populating resources you expect another user/process to mutate.
 - eno.azure.io/readiness: CEL expression used to assert that the resource is ready.
 More details below.
 - eno.azure.io/readiness-*: Same as above, allows for multiple readiness checks.
 All checks must pass for the resource to be considered ready.
+- eno.azure.io/readiness-group: (int, default: 0) Eno will not create or update this resource until all resoruces in lower-valued groups have become ready.

 Readiness expressions can return either bool or a Kubernetes condition struct.